thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

    _ Any improvements you would make to the site and why
    _ Any problems you encountered along the way, with potential solutions where possible

-Your complete documentation should be submitted through the Turnitin link on Blackboard no later than midday on Friday 3rd April.
+Your complete documentation should be submitted through the Turnitin link on Blackboard no later than midday on Tuesday 4th May.

 ### Web Site